rebelstackio/expressif/lib/router/v2/README.md

 - `public`: Keep the endpoint public to the world
 - `simple`: Validate just the request containe a JWT token in the Authorization headers
-- `privileges`: Validate just the request containe a JWT token in the Authorization headers and it contains the `rprivs` and `dprvis` properties in the payload
+- `privileges`: Validate just the request containe a JWT token in the Authorization headers and it contains the `privileges` property in the payload
-- `roles`: Validate just the request containe a JWT token in the Authorization headers and it contains the `rroles` and `droles` properties in the payload
+- `roles`: Validate just the request containe a JWT token in the Authorization headers and it contains the `roles` property in the payload

 ### validreq
 ### mwares